leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 }
 ```

-I can create another function for the third level, but for now it looks great with one less level of nesting.
+I can tidy this up by creating another function or using a guard clause, but for now it looks great with one less level of nesting.

 ### Use Break Blocks (Rare)